hguzha/FHIR/docs/_1.1/03-security/01-security.md

 toc: true
 ---

-* The IBM FHIR Server is a stateless offering.
-It is the responsibility of the user to ensure that the proper security measures are established when using the server.

 ### Data in motion

-* All transports used to interact with IBM FHIR Server must be encrypted.
-TLS 1.2 is recommended.
+    To secure all inbound and outbound requests from the IBM FHIR Server are recommended to be encrypted.
-* Users are expected to use TLS when configuring their IBM FHIR Server to connect with their database instance.
+    Users are recommended to use TLS v1.2

 ### Data at rest